 Located on Rose Hall Road, Montego Bay, the Rose Hall Great House is a Jamaican visual marvel.

-It was built by a wealthy British planter called John Rose Palmer in 1778-1790 and has been a subject in several Gothic novels, primarily due to John Palmer’s wife, Annie Palmer.
+It was built by a wealthy British planter and famous Jamaican millionaire called John Rose Palmer in 1778-1790 and has been a subject in several Gothic novels, primarily due to John Palmer’s wife, Annie Palmer.

 She tortured and terrorized the slaves until supposedly one day she met a slave whose knowledge of voodoo was greater than hers.
 Legend has it that the slave, Takoo, killed her with black magic, and after her death she has been haunting the property after being cursed.